Menu

 Abidjan Ivory Coast Temple

-The Abidjan Ivory Coast Temple is scheduled to be dedicated May 25, 2025, by Elder Ronald A. Rasband of the Quorum of the Twelve Apostles.
+The Abidjan Ivory Coast Temple, the first in the country, was dedicated May 25, 2025, by Elder Ronald A. Rasband of the Quorum of the Twelve Apostles.
+The single dedicatory session was conducted in French, with speakers delivering messages in both French and English, with translations offered.

 Timeline of the Abidjan Ivory Coast Temple